yasinnaal/code-xml/README.md

   <body>Don't forget me this weekend!</body>
 </note>
 ```

-This note is a note to Tove from Jani, Don't forget me this weekend! stored as XML
+Note to Tove from Jani, Don't forget me this weekend! stored as XML

 #### Note
 To: Tove